level-level/ll-cookie-wall/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Check if rewrite config files exists
+* Move writing of config files outside the save setting so the config files get save properly

 = 0.3.0 =
+Don't use this version.
+It doens't write the config files correct

 * Correctly redirects url with multiple query args '?foo=bar&you&me'
 * Loading all JS and CSS from the server instead of CDN
 * Fixed that both server configs use '/cookie-wall'.
 You may need to update your server config.